-- Many situations may be resolved by the Field Director. - Some situations may need to be resolved by engaging the Program Director and/or the A&R Committee.
-The A&R Committee will be convened as needed.
-The student may request to appear before the A&R Committee to discuss the situation personally.

-• The Field or Program Director will inform the student in writing of the committee's decision.
+- Many situations may be resolved by the Field Director. - Some situations may need to be resolved by engaging the Program Director and/or the BSW program faculty.
+The BSW program faculty will be convened as needed.
+The student may request to appear before the BSW program faculty to discuss the situation personally. - The Field or Program Director will inform the student in writing of the committee's decision.
 If the student does not concur with the decision of the committee, the student can appeal as specified in the BSW Student Handbook.

-When a placement is disrupted/changed, potential transferability of hours accrued will be determined by the Field Director and/or A&R Committee.
+When a placement is disrupted/changed, potential transferability of hours accrued will be determined by the Field Director and/or BSW program faculty.
 However, the student's new agency must agree to accept a student for a reduced number of hours for the transfer of hours to be finalized.
+If the agency does not agree to reduced hours, the full semester hours (i.e. 200 hours) will be required.
 The student will be notified in writing of the outcome.